looganxx/AngularClientPanel/README.md

 Angular, TS, Bootstrap 5, Flash Messages, Google Firestore Database

+To get the access:
+email: admin@gmail.com
+pssw: admin1234

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.